GSA/digitalgov.gov/content/events/2019/05/2019-05-15-2019-government-ux-summit.md

 ---

 {{< img src="govt-ux-summit-2019" >}}

 Come and join your UX colleagues to discuss the latest in government UX!

 This an opportunity to learn, share experiences, and network with other UX practitioners from across government.

 **:tickets:Registration is now open for the 2019 Government UX Summit** to be held at the Bureau of Labor Statistics (BLS) in Washington, DC, on May 15, from 9 am - noon.
-Government employees and contractors with government email address are eligible to attend, so please use your government email address when registering.
+Government employees and contractors with a government email address are eligible to attend, so please use your government email address when registering.

 In-person registration will be limited to the first 225 people.